agranya99/Product-Management-System/README.md

 # Product Management System

 A scalable REST API developed in Node.Js to facilitate CRUD and utility operations on products, categories, providers (Business Partners).
-Authorization is performed via OAuth 2.0 (Client Credentials Flow) and Validation is performed using Hapi/JOI.
-The API uses MongoDB as back-end database with Mongoose framework for data modelling, querying and validation.
-OpenAPI 3.0 Specification is written for the API. <https://app.swaggerhub.com/apis/agranya99/Product-Management-System/1.0.0>
+Authorization is performed via **OAuth 2.0 (Client Credentials Flow)** and Validation is performed using **Hapi/JOI**.
+The API uses MongoDB as back-end database with **Mongoose** framework for data modelling, querying and validation. **OpenAPI 3.0 Specification** is written for the API. <https://app.swaggerhub.com/apis/agranya99/Product-Management-System/1.0.0>

 ## Softwares and Frameworks
 - OpenAPI 3.0 Specification